OpenNebula/docs/source/management_and_operations/backups/operations.rst

 OpenNebula supports two backup types:

 - **Full**, each backup contains a full copy of the VM disks.
 Libvirt version >= 5.5 is required.
 - **Incremental**, each backup contains only the changes since the last backup.
+Incremental backups track changes by creating checkpoints (disk block dirty-bitmaps) using QEMU/Libvirt.
 Libvirt version >= 7.7 is required.

 The Backup Process
 --------------------------------------------------------------------------------